-The High-Throughput Screening Laboratory is a fee for service facility of University of Kansas, Lawrence and KU Medical Center that strives to provide researchers with the ability to run high-throughput chemical, siRNA, and high-content screens (HCS).
+The High-Throughput Screening Laboratory is a fee for service facility of University of Kansas, Lawrence and KU Medical Center that strives to provide researchers with the ability to run high-throughput chemical, siRNA, and high-content imaging screens (HCS).
 The center incorporates compound libraries, instrumentation, databases and personnel.
 We work on developing assays and executing screens encompassing a wide areas of research including cancer, infectious diseases, inflammation, neurological disorders as well as bioprospection and bioremediation.

-The KU-HTSL is available for use by academic and private researchers to conduct biochemical and cell-based high throughput screens (HTS) to discover the effects of small molecules on targets of choice.
+The KU-HTSL is available for use by academic and private researchers to conduct biochemical and cell-based high throughput screens (HTS) to discover the effects of small molecules modulating targets of choice.
 The KU-HTSL can facilitate screening compound libraries in 96, 384 and 1536 well formats for both enzyme/protein and cell-based assays using industry-standard instrumentation and screening facilities.
 KU-HTS has the capability of developing assays using all available platform technologies (absorbance, fluorescence intensity, fluorescence polarization, FRET, TR-FRET, HTRF, luminescence, Alphascreen).
 We develop and optimize in vitro enzymatic assays (end-point, kinetic), protein binding assays (differential scanning fluorimetry), protein-protein, protein-nucleic acids binding assays, cell viability, reporter gene and image based phenotypic screening assays.
 We also have the capability to execute fast kinetic real-time screens for biochemical (e.g peptidyl-propyl cis-trans isomerases) and cell based GPCR/ion channel assays (e.g calcium mobilization) using the Hamamatsu FDSS system.

 - Discussion on screening goals, assays and instrument compatibility.

-- Primary assay optimization and data analysis including protocols and selection of controls.
+- Primary assay development and optimization.Selection of protocols and controls.

 - Validation screening of a small library with a robust optimized assay.